KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * Frequent Visitor Goals:

-    * I want to see if there new areas added to the site like a blog section.

     * I want to be able to sign up to a newsletter to stay informed of any major changes/updates made to the site.

 <h3>Strategic Trade Offs</h3>